UTSAVS26/biniou/README.md

 * biniou natively only rely on CPU for all operations.
 It use a specific CPU-only version of PyTorch.
 The result is a better compatibility with a wide range of hardware, but degraded performances.
 Depending on your hardware, expect slowness.
 See [here](#cuda-support) for Nvidia CUDA support and AMD ROCm experimental support (GNU/Linux only).

 * Defaults settings are selected to permit generation of contents on low-end computers, with the best ratio performance/quality.
-If you have a configuration above the minimal settings, you could try using other models, increasing media dimensions or duration, modifying inference parameters or other settings (like token merging for images) to obtain better quality contents.
+If you have a configuration above the minimal settings, you could try using other models, increase media dimensions or duration, modify inference parameters or others settings (like token merging for images) to obtain better quality contents.

 * biniou is licensed under GNU GPL3, but each model used in biniou has its own license.
 Please consult each model license to know what you can and cannot do with the models.
 For each model, you can find a link to the huggingface page of the model in the "About" section of the associated module.

-* Don't have too much expectations : biniou is in an early stage of development, and most open source software used in it are in development (some are still experimental).
+* Don't have too much expectations : biniou is in an early stage of development, and most open source software used in it are in development (some are still experimentals).

 * Every biniou modules offers 2 accordions elements **About** and **Settings** :
-  - **About** is a quick help feature that describes the module and gives instructions and tips on how to use it.
+  - **About** is a quick help features that describes the module and give instructions and tips on how to use it.
-  - **Settings** is a panel setting specific to the module that lets you configure the generation parameters.
+  - **Settings** is a panel setting specific to the module that let you configure the generation parameters.

 ---